Sunkist Growers, Incorporated: History

 In the late 1880s, California citrus growers began organizing themselves into cooperatives, with the goal of increasing profits by pooling their risk and increasing their collective bargaining power with jobbers and packers.
 The economic depression that began in 1893 worsened farmers' situations, and intensified their desire to self-organize to their own benefit.

 In 1893, P.J.
-Dreher and his son, the "father of the California citrus industry" Edward L. Dreher (1877–1964), and several other prominent citrus farmers and land owners formed the Southern California Fruit Exchange in Claremont, a small college town near Los Angeles.
-It originally represented only growers of oranges: in 1896 lemon growers joined as well.
-The exchange initially included growers from Los Angeles County, Orange County, and Riverside County, and later expanded to growers and groves in San Bernardino County and Ventura County.
-By 1905, the group represented 5,000 members, 45% of the California citrus industry, and renamed itself the California Fruit Growers Exchange.
+Dreher and his son, Edward L. Dreher, who became the "father of the California citrus industry" (1877–1964), along with several other prominent citrus farmers and land owners formed the Southern California Fruit Exchange in Claremont, a small college town 30 miles (48 km) east of Los Angeles.
+The exchange originally represented only orange growers; in 1896 lemon growers joined.
+Growers from Los Angeles County, Orange County, and Riverside County were among the original members and later expanded to growers and groves in San Bernardino and Ventura Counties.
+By 1905, the exchange represented 5,000 members, 45% of the California citrus industry, and renamed itself the California Fruit Growers Exchange (CFGE).

+In 1909 the CFGE launched a successful marketing campaign promoting their brand of "Sunkist" oranges in the Midwest by competing with apples.
+Instructional circulars were sent to grocers describing how to display oranges in bulk, while large newspaper ads promoted the fruit to customers.
+Store displays compared prices for apples and oranges side-by-side which increased inventory turnover and cash flow for the grocer.
+At the same time, California State Senator Frank Flint in Washington D. C. delivered 30 boxes of "Sun-kist" oranges to congressmen and the Vice President, whose testimonials were used for promotion.

+Between 1927 and 1939, the exchange sold more than 75% of all California citrus.
+In the 1947–48 season, the exchange had around 15,000 citrus growers.
 In 1952, it changed its name to Sunkist Growers, Inc.